-{\it Interpretation scheme for complex compositeness:} Because the compositeness~\eqref{eq:X-ERE-theta} of resonances is obtained as a complex value, we need to consider its probabilistic interpretation.
-In the previous works~\cite{Aceti:2012dd,Xiao:2012vv,Aceti:2014ala,Hyodo:2013iga,Hyodo:2013nka,Sekihara:2013sma,Kamiya:2015aea,Sekihara:2015gvw,Kamiya:2016oao,Matuschek:2020gqe}, some prescriptions were proposed by introducing a fraction associated with the composite component in the resonance.
-In these proposals, the composite fraction is assigned for any resonances irrespective to their properties.
-However, a resonance with a large decay width may not be regarded as a physical state in the usual sense due to their unstable nature.
-It is therefore desirable to introduce a criterion to judge such states to be unphysical within the scheme.
-Motivated by this idea, we propose an interpretation scheme for the complex compositeness of resonances by referring to Ref.~\cite{Berggren:1970wto}.
+Before introducing the interpretation scheme, we first focus on the fact that the expectation values associated with unstable states generally become complex.
+We discuss how this complex nature is related to the instability of the states by referring to Ref.~\cite{Berggren:1970wto}.
 In Ref.~\cite{Berggren:1970wto}, the author discusses the extraction of the resonance contribution from a transition process in nuclear reactions represented by a complex expectation value.
 It is proposed that the intermediate components of the reaction are classified into the following three categories: \begin{itemize} \item[(i)] practically certain identification as $\ket{{\rm resonance}}$; \item[(ii)] practically certain identification as not $\ket{{\rm resonance}}$; \item[(iii)] uncertain whether $\ket{{\rm resonance}}$ or not. \end{itemize} It is unique in Ref.~\cite{Berggren:1970wto} to introduce the third category.
-This additional category (iii) represents the ambiguous properties of resonances; in extracting the resonance contribution from the spectrum, the eigenenergy is not unique due to the finite lifetime and the separation of the resonance from the background is to some extent ambiguous.
+This additional category (iii) represents the ambiguous properties of resonances; in extracting the resonance contribution from the spectrum, the eigenenergy is not unique due to the finite lifetime, and the separation of the resonance from the background is to some extent ambiguous.
 It is proposed in Ref.~\cite{Berggren:1970wto} to express the probabilities $a$, $b$, and $c$ for cases (i), (ii), and (iii), respectively, in terms of the complex matrix element $p$ as